 What is the key to being an excellent teacher?
 Great relationships with your students.
 Dress clothes say I am your boss, but jeans say I’m with you.
 In my classroom, I am a facilitator, a coach, and a mentor.
 Jeans allow me to fill those roles more easily (and comfortably).

-5. Jeans allow teachers to be more mobile and hands-on.
+6. Jeans allow teachers to be more mobile and hands on.

 Teachers today don’t just stand up in front and lecture anymore.
-Being comfortable means being able to move, to bend down to help students, or to sit on the floor to help a kid organize their backpack full of papers.
+Being comfortable means being able to move, bend down to help students, and sit on the floor to help a kid organize their backpack full of papers.
 Jeans help teachers do their jobs at the highest possible level.

 What’s your take?
 Should jeans be a part of the teacher dress code?
 Why or why not?
 Come and share in our WeAreTeachers Chat group on Facebook.